jeanfortheweb/translata/README.md

 ## Usage

-A translator is created by using the `createTransaltor` function.
+A translator is created by using the `createTranslator` function.
 It takes a variable number of middlewares to create the translation function you want.

 In the most simple case, you just need to define a default locale and a set of translation strings: